jordanLindo/reading-notes/class-01.md

 - Font

 ## Scripts
-- Used script tags in the body of the HTML document to alter the page prior to dispalying it to the user
+- Used script tags in the body of the HTML document to alter the page prior to displaying it to the user
 - querySelector() grabs a chosen reference and stores it
 - textContent selects the textContent property
 - Variables in JavaScript can reference any object, and be changed repeatedly
 - Events can be attached to elements to trigger actions
-  - Such as swaping an image onclick
+  - Such as swapping an image onclick

 ## Getting Started
 1. Poem